video-dev/hls.js/doc/API.md

 (default: `false`)

-If a segment's video track is shorter than its audio track by > `min(maxSeekHole, maxBufferHole)`, extend the final video frame's duration to match the audio track's duration.
+If a segment's video track is shorter than its audio track by > `maxBufferHole`, extend the final video frame's duration to match the audio track's duration.
 This helps playback continue in certain cases that might otherwise get stuck.

 parameter should be a boolean